TimHeckel/meteor-dbproxy/README.md

 			collections: [
 				{ db: "collectionNameInMongo", name: "CollectionNameInMeteor" }
 			]
+			, bindables: ["find", "findOne"] //these are the defaults, and you do not have to specify them here...for more options see the note below
 		};

 		//when this runs on the server, you must provide the MONGO_URL to the proxy database